mapdevsaikat/expo-osm-sdk/expo-osm-sdk/TROUBLESHOOTING.md

 // ✅ Reasonable number of overlays
 const MAX_OVERLAYS = 50;

-// ✅ Use clustering for markers
+// 🚧 Use clustering for markers (planned feature)
 // ✅ Conditionally render based on zoom level
 ```